FlynnOwen/poly-ominoes/README.md

 <h2 align="center"> Memory and speed optimizations </h2>

-By using a generator to keep track of all polyominoes of order n - 1 (used to calulate polyominoes of order n) we reduce memory by storing all polyominoes of order 1 -> n-1.
+By using a generator to keep track of all polyominoes of order n - 1 (used to calulate polyominoes of order n) we reduce memory, rather than storing all polyominoes of order 1 -> n-1.
 Also by keeping a hashset of all current one-sided polyominoes of order n and not caching all possible translations / rotations of any given free-polyomino of order n, we are minimizing memory consumption.

 We could parallelize this algorithm reasonably easily.
 By viewing the hashset of polyominoes of order n as a global (shared state / mutex) variable, we could compute all tile placements / rotations / translations given polyominoes of order n-1 in parallel.